alias-bitsignal/bismuthcoin/content/docs/mainnet/supply.md

 > These lines represent total historical supply accumulated from each reward type.
 > Once Dev + PoS rewards stop at block 4,380,000,
-> their curves become completely flat — they no longer increase.
+> their curves become completely flat, they no longer increase.

 In other words: